elhamhassan90/user-group-manager/README.md

 - **Delete Group**: Remove a group from the system.
 - **Change Password**: Change a user's password.
 - **Exit**: Exit menu.

+---

 ## Project Structure

+user-group-manager/
+├── menu              # 📜 Main script to launch the interactive menu ├── functions         # 🧠 Core functions for user/group management
+├── install           # ⚙️  Script to install necessary dependencies
+├── logs/             # 🗂️  Directory for storing log files
+├── screenshots/      # 📸 Directory for storing screenshots used in README └── README.md         # 📄 Project documentation

+---

 user-group-manager/
 ├── menu              # Main script to launch the interactive menu